Xelus22/LoLSocWebpage/_posts/newsletters/2019-04-15-unsw-lolsoc-2019-newsletter-trimester-1-edition-3.md

 Hey everyone, glad to you see all back! 🎉

-How's everyone been?
-I had the pleasure of spending this weekend ploughing through two assignments while watching LEC Semis/Finals, LCK Finals, and LCS Finals in between.
+How have we been?
+I've had the pleasure of spending this weekend ploughing through two assignments while watching LEC Semis/Finals, LCK Finals, and LCS Finals in between.

-Congrats to SKT T1 for regaining form and completely DEMOLISHING Griffin in a three-game smurf!!
+Congrats to SKT T1 for regaining form and completely DEMOLISHING Griffin in a three-game smurf-fest!!
 If only my ranked games were that easy...

-Kind of sad to see TSM suffer the reverse sweep in finals (espeically as a TSM fanboy), but I also personally think that they didn't deserve to win against C9... so I guess it's kind of poetic for them to get swept themselves.
+Kind of sad to see TSM suffer the reverse sweep in finals (espeically as a TSM fanboy), but I also personally believe that they didn't deserve to win against C9... so I guess it's kind of poetic for them to get reverse swept themselves.

-Oh and G2 just won finals 3-0 right then.
+Oh, and G2 just won finals 3-0 right then.
 Nice... anyone surprised?

-MSI this year is looking THICC with super hype teams this year!
-I can imagine a world where a western team like G2 (sorry Liquid, maybe not you guys yet) cosplays 2018 Worlds and beats China and Korea.
+MSI this year is looking DUMMY THICC with super hype teams!
+I can actually imagine a world where a western team like G2 (sorry Liquid, maybe not you guys yet) cosplays 2018 Worlds and beats China and Korea.

-Anyway, that's all I have for intro today\~ Enjoy the rest of the read!
+Anyway, that's all I have for intro today\~ Enjoy the rest of the read! (if you don't enjoy I'll find you and steal your LP)

-\~ Kenzo “cso69” Jeanson 💯
+\~ Kenzo “cso69” Jeanson
 (Marketing Director - Publications) \~

 ### 💻 Lan Party! 💻